berbascum/droidian-tools-collection-berbasc/lavender-halium-droidian/adaptation/README.md

 This fix can solve the problem if phosh service can start, and you can establish a RNDIS ssh connection to device.
 To trouble if this is your scenario, after connecting over ssh, try this command:

-> Also works on One Plus 3, so may work on other devices.
 ```
-echo "2047" >> /sys/class/leds/lcd-backlight/brightness
+cat /sys/class/leds/lcd-backlight/max_brightness > /sys/class/leds/lcd-backlight/brightness
 ```
-If the screen appears, probably this fix will help you!
+If the screen appears, probably this fix will help you, but must be noted that i have tested only on **xiaomi lavender**!
+> I have take the rules applied by this zip from a One Plus 3 image, so it may work on other devices.
+ \
+ \
 > This zip only contains the black screen fix so you can try it without other fixes or customizations.